JagandeepBrar/lunasea/README.md

 Thank you to all tools and services for offering free subscriptions for open-source projects!

-- [Gitbook](https://www.gitbook.com): Gitbook is used to host LunaSea's documentation
+- [docs.page](https://docs.page/): docs.page is used to host LunaSea's documentation
 - [Hellonext](https://www.hellonext.co): Hellonext is used to host LunaSea's feedback board
 - [Weblate](https://weblate.org): Weblate is used to gather community localization for LunaSea